Skip navigation

 3. There is no requirement that any part of the contact is recorded or that a written record of the content is made available.

-1. A single consolidated website is to be created to allow publication and searching of micro-credentialed offerings.
+1. A single consolidated website is to be created to allow publication and searching of micro-credentialed offerings and MOOCs.

-2. To avoid potential confusion with ANU AQF qualifications, ANU micro-credentialed offerings will not be published on programsandcourses and not available for enrolment through ISIS.
+2. To avoid potential confusion with ANU AQF qualifications, ANU micro-credentialed offerings and MOOCs will not be published on programsandcourses and are not available for enrolment through ISIS.

 3. Information to be published is: